VerifiedarXiv:2305.1829024 min

 DPO: one classification loss

-We are one substitution from the end.
 Recall the reward-model loss (2): a log-sigmoid of a reward difference, fit to the preference data.
 We just wrote that reward difference (6) purely in terms of the policy.
 So substitute.
 Instead of fitting a separate reward model and then optimizing a policy against it, parameterize the reward by the policy and fit it directly to the preferences.
 The reward-model loss becomes a loss on πθ\pi_\theta:

-LDPO(πθ;πref)=E(x,yw,yl)D ⁣[logσ ⁣(βlogπθ(ywx)πref(ywx)βlogπθ(ylx)πref(ylx))]\mathcal{L}_{\text{DPO}}(\pi_\theta;\pi_{\text{ref}}) = -\,\mathbb{E}_{(x,y_w,y_l)\sim\mathcal{D}}\!\left[\log \sigma\!\left(\beta\,\log\frac{\pi_\theta(y_w\mid x)}{\pi_{\text{ref}}(y_w\mid x)} - \beta\,\log\frac{\pi_\theta(y_l\mid x)}{\pi_{\text{ref}}(y_l\mid x)}\right)\right](7)
+LDPO(πθ;πref)=E(x,yw,yl)D ⁣[logσ ⁣(βlogπθ(ywx)πref(ywx)βlogπθ(ylx)πref(ylx))]\mathcal{L}_{\text{DPO}}(\pi_\theta;\pi_{\text{ref}}) = -\,\mathbb{E}_{(x,y_w,y_l)\sim\mathcal{D}}\!\left[\log \sigma\!\left(\beta\,\log\frac{\pi_\theta(y_w\mid x)}{\pi_{\text{ref}}(y_w\mid x)} - \beta\,\log\frac{\pi_\theta(y_l\mid x)}{\pi_{\text{ref}}(y_l\mid x)}\right)\right]

-This is DPO.
-The entire method.
+This is the entire DPO method.
 It is the reward-model objective (2) with the reward replaced by βlog(πθ/πref)\beta\log(\pi_\theta/\pi_{\text{ref}}), the policy's own implicit reward.
 There is no reward network, no sampling, no RL loop.
 You have a fixed dataset of preference pairs, and you minimize (7) by plain gradient descent, the same way you would train any classifier.
 The quantity

-r^θ(x,y)=βlogπθ(yx)πref(yx)\hat{r}_\theta(x,y) = \beta\,\log\frac{\pi_\theta(y\mid x)}{\pi_{\text{ref}}(y\mid x)}(8)
+r^θ(x,y)=βlogπθ(yx)πref(yx)\hat{r}_\theta(x,y) = \beta\,\log\frac{\pi_\theta(y\mid x)}{\pi_{\text{ref}}(y\mid x)}

-It helps to picture the loss as a landscape.
-Forget the prompt-only offset and track two numbers: how much the policy raises the winner above the reference, aw=log(πθ(yw)/πref(yw))a_w = \log(\pi_\theta(y_w)/\pi_{\text{ref}}(y_w)), and how much it raises the loser, al=log(πθ(yl)/πref(yl))a_l = \log(\pi_\theta(y_l)/\pi_{\text{ref}}(y_l)).
-The loss only cares about the margin awala_w - a_l.
+The loss can be read as a landscape.
+Setting the prompt-only offset aside, the loss reduces to two numbers: how much the policy raises the winner above the reference, aw=log(πθ(yw)/πref(yw))a_w = \log(\pi_\theta(y_w)/\pi_{\text{ref}}(y_w)), and how much it raises the loser, al=log(πθ(yl)/πref(yl))a_l = \log(\pi_\theta(y_l)/\pi_{\text{ref}}(y_l)).
+The loss depends only on the margin awala_w - a_l.
 It is low in the upper-left, where the policy lifts the winner and pushes down the loser, and high in the lower-right, where it has them backwards.

 Figure 4 · the DPO loss landscape